Huevos Rancheros (Ranch Eggs)

 - Cheddar Cheese grated (optional)

 - Trim the tops of the jalapeno and sweet peppers.
-Cut a few thin rounds from the top of each pepper (to add in step 4 below), cut the remaining of each pepper into thin strips, then dice cutting crosswise using kitchen scissors or a sharp knife.
+Then, cut a few thin rounds from the top of each pepper (to add in step 4 below), cut the remaining of each pepper into thin strips, then dice, cutting crosswise using kitchen scissors or a sharp knife.

-- Heat 1 tablespoon of the olive oil and the butter in a medium-size skillet, over medium-low heat until simmering.
-Add the potatoes and cook covered 4-5 minutes until the potatoes start to soften and brown.
-Using a spatula, flip the potatoes and fry uncovered for another 4-5 minutes until they start to become crispy and fork-tender.
+- Heat one tablespoon of the olive oil and the butter in a medium-sized skillet over medium-low heat until simmering.
+Add the potatoes and cook covered for 4-5 minutes until the potatoes start to soften and brown.
+Using a spatula, flip the potatoes and fry uncovered for another 4-5 minutes until they become crispy and fork-tender.

-- Set the burner to medium-high heat then add the remaining oil if necessary.
-Add in the diced peppers and continue to cook until the peppers start to slightly brown.
+- Next, set the burner to medium-high heat, then add the remaining oil if necessary.
+Add in the diced peppers and continue to cook until the peppers start to brown slightly.

-- In a deep skillet or shallow pan, bring water and vinegar to a high simmer (making sure there is enough water to cover the eggs).
+- In a deep skillet or shallow pan, bring water and vinegar to a high simmer (ensure enough water to cover the eggs).
 Use about one tablespoon per quart of water.
-Vinegar helps to hold the egg whites together.
-Note: Do not add any salt to the water as it dissolves the egg white.
+[1]

-- To poach eggs, one at a time, gently swirl the water in a circular motion with a spoon in the spot where you will be dropping the egg.
-Crack the egg on the counter and slip into the simmering water.
-Gently slide a spatula under the egg to loosen from the bottom of the pan so that the egg is floating.
-Cook 3 to 5 minutes, until the white sets, and the yolk has filmed over.
-Using a spatula, slide the egg onto a slotted spoon to remove.
+- To poach eggs one at a time, gently swirl the water in a circular motion with a spoon at the spot where you will be dropping the egg.
+Crack the egg on the counter and slip it into the simmering water.
+Gently slide a spatula under the egg to loosen it from the bottom of the pan so the egg is floating.
+Cook for 3 to 5 minutes until the white sets and the yolk has filmed over.
+Using a spatula, slide the egg onto a slotted spoon to remove it.

 - Plate the fried potato mixture, and place eggs over the top.
 Serve immediately with salsa and cheese.
 Enjoy!